Leadpages, oh my love.

 You can check out Leadpages here.
+You get 14 days of it free to try it out!
 That’s my referral link, and I would definitely appreciate that you go through the link if you do decide to purchase Leadpages (at no cost to you).

 Interested in building your email list?
 You’ll like these posts too:

 - List Building 101: How to Build An Email List That Makes Money (Cheatsheet Included)

 - Why Building an Email List is a MUST for Your Blog & Business

 - Why I Switched to Using Convertkit As My Email Service Provider